-(b) Selection/Appointment, Re-election, Disqualification, Removal, Reinstatement and Suspension
+(b) Selection/Appointment, Re-election, Disqualification, Removal, Reinstatement and Suspension a.
+Selection/Appointment

 Describe the procedures for the selection/appointment, re-election, disqualification, removal, reinstatement and suspension of the members of the Board of Directors.
 Provide details of the processes adopted (including the frequency of election) and the criteria employed in each procedure: